 Vitamin B6 is a water-soluble vitamin that is naturally present in many foods, added to others, and available as a dietary supplement.
-It is the generic name for six compounds (vitamers) with vitamin B6 activity: pyridoxine, an alcohol; pyridoxal, an aldehyde; and pyridoxamine, which contains an amino group; and their respective 5’-phosphate esters.
+It is the generic name for six compounds (vitamers) with vitamin B6 activity: pyridoxine, alcohol; pyridoxal, an aldehyde; and pyridoxamine, which contains an amino group; and their respective 5’-phosphate esters.
 Pyridoxal 5’ phosphate (PLP) and pyridoxamine 5’ phosphate (PMP) are the active coenzyme forms of vitamin B6.
 Substantial proportions of the naturally occurring pyridoxine in fruits, vegetables, and grains exist in glycosylated forms that exhibit reduced bioavailability.

 Vitamin B-6 (pyridoxine) is important for normal brain development and for keeping the nervous system and immune system healthy.

 Food sources of vitamin B-6 include poultry, fish, potatoes, chickpeas, and bananas.
-Vitamin B-6 can also be taken as a supplement, typically as an oral capsule, tablet or liquid.
+Vitamin B-6 can also be taken as a supplement, typically as an oral capsule, tablet, or liquid.

 People who have kidney disease or conditions that prevent the small intestine from absorbing nutrients from foods (malabsorption syndromes) are more likely to be vitamin B-6 deficient.
 Certain genetic diseases and some epilepsy medications also can lead to deficiency.
-This can cause a condition in which you don’t have enough healthy red blood cells to carry adequate oxygen to your body’s tissues (anemia), confusion, depression and a weakened immune system.
+This can cause a condition in which you don’t have enough healthy red blood cells to carry adequate oxygen to your body’s tissues (anemia), confusion, depression, and a weakened immune system.

-A vitamin B-6 deficiency is usually coupled with deficiency in other B vitamins, such as folate (vitamin B-9) and vitamin B-12.
+A vitamin B-6 deficiency is usually coupled with a deficiency in other B vitamins, such as folate (vitamin B-9) and vitamin B-12.